UK Black History Month—A Call to Action

 It is also a time to call for continued action to dismantle all forms of racism, reclaim the narrative around Black history, and ensure our diverse communities feel valued and empowered.
 While we celebrate Black History in October, we recognize that we must act throughout the year to ensure our communities are represented and celebrated all year round.

-Last year for Black History Month, SHL aimed to create awareness by supporting a wide program to educate, entertain and inspire the business.
-This year SHL aims to honor the month via a call-to-action lead by making inclusion a priority.
-Together with the appointment of a dedicated Interim Inclusion Director, SHL has developed an approach and is beginning to embed inclusion across all dimensions of diversity internally and through our products and services.
+SHL aimed to create awareness by supporting a wide program to educate, entertain and inspire the business.
+Making inclusion a priority, SHL has developed an approach and is beginning to embed inclusion across all dimensions of diversity internally and through our products and services.

 SHL are being guided through their inclusion journey and call to action.
 As SHL goes through its inclusion journey, we thought we would share our call to action to assist in your organizations’ inclusion journey and to commemorate UK Black History Month.